Pick the best shampoo for your horse!

 To help with dry skin:

-Oatmeal is an ingredient to look for here, as are some of the herbal and essential oil shampoos.
-Also add in extra curry comb sessions, and have your Vet make sure your horse has a balanced diet.
-For super dry skin, your Vet may find that mites or some sort of skin infection is the case here, also.
+- Oatmeal is an ingredient to look for here, as are some of the herbal and essential oil shampoos.
+Also, add in extra curry comb sessions, and have your Vet make sure your horse has a balanced diet.
+For super dry skin, your Vet may find that mites or some sort of skin infection are causing issues and dry skin.

-Please please please have fun with bathing your horse, and avoid using people products and detergents at all costs!
+- Please please please have fun with bathing your horse, and avoid using people products and detergents at all costs!
 We have a different pH from horses, so our shampoos are not designed for our horse friends.
-Also, detergents are for laundry - not living, breathing creatures!
-For more on reasons to never use detergents and cleaners on horses, this article explains it all.
+Also, detergents are for laundry – not living, breathing creatures.
+For more reasons to never use detergents and cleaners on horses, this article explains it all.

 Whatever your horse needs, be sure to send me some before and after pictures. #frommudtoshine